Students may apply for an individualized major if they have:

 - Meet with Dr. Hocine Fetni in the College Office no later than their fourth semester to discuss details of the major and the application process.

-- Establish the fact that the goals of the planned major cannot be met within the boundaries of a current offered College major or its combination with another major or minor(s).
+- Establish the fact that the goals of the proposed major cannot be met within the boundaries of a current offered College major or its combination with another major or minor(s).

 - Plan a tentative coherent course of study for the major, with at least 14 credit units, to culminate in a major research project which, upon completion, will be presented to the University community in a public lecture.
 (This should be done in consultation with two faculty advisors.
 See below.)